XanaduAI/GradDFT/README.md

 that is, under the locality assumption.

-* The capability to implement (non-differentiable) range-separated Hartree Fock components.
+* Include (non-differentiable) range-separated Hartree Fock components.
-* Fully differentiable and just-in-time (jit) compilable self-consistent interaction procedures.
-This allows us to perform the training in a fully self-consistent manner, eg, by comparing the output energy of a self-consistent loop against some high-quality data.
+* Train neural functionals using fully differentiable and just-in-time (jit) compilable self-consistent interative procedures.
-* Fully differentiable and just-in-time compilable [direct optimization of the molecular orbitals](https://openreview.net/forum?id=aBWnqqsuot7).
+* Perform DFT simulations with neural functionals using differentiable and just-in-time compilable [direct optimization of the Kohn-Sham orbitals](https://openreview.net/forum?id=aBWnqqsuot7).
-* Loss functions that minimize the energy or reduced density matrix error.
+* Train neural functionals using loss functions that include contributions from the total energy, density or both.
-* Regularization terms that prevent the divergence of the self-consistent iteration, for non-scf trained functionals.
+* Include regularization terms that prevent the divergence of the self-consistent iterative procedure for non self-consistently trained functionals.
 This includes the regularization term suggested in the supplementary material of [DM21](https://www.science.org/doi/full/10.1126/science.abj6511).
-* [15 constraints of the exact functional](https://www.annualreviews.org/doi/abs/10.1146/annurev-physchem-062422-013259) in the form of loss functions.
+* Use [15 constraints of the exact functional](https://www.annualreviews.org/doi/abs/10.1146/annurev-physchem-062422-013259) which can be added to existing loss functions.
-* The [Harris functional](https://en.wikipedia.org/wiki/Harris_functional), which allows controlling the error of a non-scf converged solution as a function of the electronic error, $|E_{\text{true}} - E_{\text{Harris}}| = O((\rho_{\text{true}} - \rho_{\text{Harris}})^2).$
+* Train with the [Harris functional](https://en.wikipedia.org/wiki/Harris_functional) for higher accuracy non-self consistent training.
-* A few tested classical functionals such as [B3LYP](https://pubs.acs.org/doi/abs/10.1021/j100096a001) and [DM21](https://www.science.org/doi/full/10.1126/science.abj6511).
+* Design neural functionals with a library of energy densities used in well-known functionals such as [B3LYP](https://pubs.acs.org/doi/abs/10.1021/j100096a001) and [DM21](https://www.science.org/doi/full/10.1126/science.abj6511).
-* A simple `DispersionFunctional` implementing DFT-D tails with a neural parametrization.
+* Inlcude simple DFT-D dispersion tails with a neural parametrization.

-Future capability should include [sharding](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html) the training between multiple GPUs in parallel, as well as including periodic conditions.
+Future capabilities will include [sharding](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html) the training on HPC systems and the implementation of periodic boundary conditions for training neural functionals designed for condensed matter systems.

 ## Install